 — Try adding canned kidney beans, garbanzos and other beans to canned soups or salads.

 — Eat snacks that are high in fiber, such as fresh and dried fruits, raw vegetables, low-fat popcorn, and whole-grain crackers.

 — Add barley to soups and stews.

-— Eat generous quantities of vegetables
+— Eat generous quantities of vegetables and fruits.

 Mayo Clinic Women‘s HealthSource